VitroidFPV/vitroidfpv.com/modules/buildLists/3inchCinewhoop/2-26-07-2022-aios-diatone-f722-35a-aio.md

   main thing making this AIO different from other ones is the option to have an external USB port, extended on a wire
 price: $78.99
-point1: |-
-  IO: 5 UARTs, I2C, BF LED Control, USB Micro
+point1: "IO: 5 UARTs, I2C, BF LED Control, USB Micro"
-  2.5A 5V regulator
 point2: "Regulators: 2.5A 5v"
 point3: "Nominal/Peak Current: 35A/45A"
 point4: "Mounting: 25.5x25.5"